dtrabas/Pruebas-desarrollo/Git_Basics.md

 ---

-Las *referencias remotas* son referencias (punteros) en los repositorios remotos, incluyendo ramas 8branches), tags, etc...
-Puedes obtenre una lista completa de referencias remotas con el comando `git ls-remote` ó `git remote show`.
+Las *referencias remotas* son referencias (punteros) en los repositorios remotos, incluyendo ramas (branches), tags, etc...
+Puedes obtener una lista completa de referencias remotas con el comando `git ls-remote` ó `git remote show`.

 Remote-tracking branches are references to the state of remote branches.
 They’re local references that you can’t move; Git moves them for you whenever you do any network communication, to make sure they accurately represent the state of the remote repository.
 Think of them as bookmarks, to remind you where the branches in your remote repositories were the last time you connected to them.